Lowell E. English: World War II

-Following the Japanese attack on Pearl Harbor in December 1941, the Headquarters Marine Corps activated the 3rd Marine Regiment and deployed it to American Samoa in September 1942.
-English was meanwhile promoted to captain and appointed company commander with 2nd Battalion.
-The 3rd Marines served as the part of Defense Force, Samoan Group and underwent intensive jungle training.
-The regiment remained on American Samoa until May 1943, when it was ordered to New Zealand in order to reinforce newly activated 3rd Marine Division.
+After Japan attacked Pearl Harbor in December 1941, the Headquarters Marine Corps activated the 3rd Marine Regiment and deployed it to American Samoa in September 1942.
+English was promoted to captain and appointed company commander with 2nd Battalion.
+The 3rd Marines served in Defense Force, Samoan Group and underwent intensive jungle training.
+The regiment remained on American Samoa until May 1943, when it was ordered to New Zealand to reinforce the new 3rd Marine Division.

-The units of 3rd Marine Division moved to the staging area on Guadalcanal during August 1943 and began with the preparations for upcoming task – Bougainville in the North Solomon Islands.
+3rd Marine Division moved to the staging area on Guadalcanal in August 1943 and prepared to invade Bougainville in the North Solomon Islands.
 The 3rd Marine Division units were ordered to combat at the end of October and English participated in the Landing at Cape Torokina on November 1.
 He and his men faced heavy Japanese resistance and constant attacks of mosquitoes.
-He participated in the combat on Bougainville until Christmas Day of 1943, when 3rd Marines were ordered back to Guadalcanal for rest and refit.
+He fought on Bougainville until Christmas Day of 1943, when 3rd Marines were ordered back to Guadalcanal for rest and refit.

-English was subsequently promoted to major and transferred to 21st Marine Regiment, where he was appointed executive officer with 2nd Battalion under Lieutenant Colonel Eustace R. Smoak.
-He supervised the training of the regiment until July 1944, when they sailed to recapture Guam in the Mariana Islands.
+English was promoted to major and transferred to 21st Marine Regiment, where he was appointed executive officer with 2nd Battalion under Lieutenant Colonel Eustace R. Smoak.
+He supervised the training of the regiment until July 1944, when it sailed to recapture Guam in the Mariana Islands.
 English went ashore with his battalion on July 21 and remained in the combat area until August 10.
 For his service on Guam, he was decorated with the Bronze Star Medal with Combat "V".

-Even after Guam was declared secure, the 21st Marines continued to patrol the northern jungles for disorganized remnants of the enemy.
-Following the promotion of Lieutenant Colonel Smoak in late 1944, English was himself promoted to lieutenant colonel and appointed commander of 2nd Battalion, 21st Marines.
-He spent several months with training, before the 21st Marines were ordered to Iwo Jima in February 1945.
+Even after Guam was declared secure, the 21st Marines patrolled its northern jungles for disorganized remnants of the enemy.
+After Smoak was promoted in late 1944, English was promoted to lieutenant colonel and appointed commander of 2nd Battalion, 21st Marines.
+He spent several months in training before the 21st Marines were ordered to Iwo Jima in February 1945.

-The whole regiment was kept in reserve until February 21, when they landed under heavy enemy fire with the orders to capture the high ground between Airfields No. 1 and No. 2.
+The whole regiment was kept in reserve until February 21, when they landed under heavy enemy fire with orders to capture the high ground between Airfields No. 1 and No. 2.
 The scarred and pitted terrain made progress slow and costly.
 The 2nd Battalion suffered heavy casualties, and English was himself wounded on March 2, when a Japanese bullet went through his knee.
-His battalion was being rotated to the rear, but instead of that, he received orders to turn his men around and plug a gap in the front lines.
+His battalion was being rotated to the rear, but instead, he received orders to turn his men around and plug a gap in the front lines.